Innovation

 • Gold can be applied as a thin film to shield delicate circuit board components from electromagnetic interference (EMI).

 The amount of gold in one GPS system is small enough to go unnoticed, but the many applications of the metal make it critical to building technologies that humanity will use to navigate the future.
+From gold in circuit boards to satellite-based tools that keep people connected, the use of mined gold is incredibly vast.
+None of it functions without a reliable source of high-purity metal.

 Resources: